emm218/eos/README.md

 as changing the CC, AS, and LD variables in the makefile to an appropriate cross-compilation toolchain.

+## Project Goals

+In kernel land:
+- loading and unloading of modules
+- use of multiple processors
+- ext4 filesystem support

+In user land:
+- networking
+- ability to port some existing software (shell, system utils, C compiler, etc.)
+- barebones graphical environment
+    - windowing
+    - scalable text rendering
+    - mouse and keyboard input

 ## Bootloader

 This project uses [BOOTBOOT](https://gitlab.com/bztsrc/bootboot/) since I didn't